GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 Romagnoli, Francesca, Bargalló, A., Chacón, M.G., Gómez de Soler, B., Vaquero, M., 2016.
-Testing a hypothesis about the importance of the quality of raw material on technological changes at abric romaní (capellades, spain): Some considerations using a high-resolution techno-economic perspective.
-JLS 3, 635–659.
+Testing a hypothesis about the importance of the quality of raw material on technological changes at Abric Romaní (Capellades, Spain): Some considerations using a high-resolution techno-economic perspective.
+Journal of Lithic Studies 3, 635–659.
 <https://doi.org/10.2218/jls.v3i2.1443>

 </div>